agrc/gis.utah.gov/about/policy/sgid/index.md

 All data updates being pushed into the SGID will have removed empty geometries and duplicate records with [Sweeper](https://github.com/agrc/sweeper) or another automated process.

-All edits made to the internal SGID will be captured in the `Last update date` in the metadata, in the [SGID Update log](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=0), and as an update on the AGRC website data page.
+All edits made to the internal SGID will be captured in the `Last update date` in the metadata, in the [Data Stewardship spreadsheet](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=0), and as an update on the AGRC website data page.

 If making a schema change, please consider updating any domain descriptions that do not match the domain value.
 See this [document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) to learn more about this effort.